DAI-Lab-HERALD/General-Framework/Framework/Models/README.md

 ```
   def check_trainability_method(self):
     r'''
-    This function potentiall returns reasons why the model is not applicable to the chosen scenario.
+    This function potentially returns reasons why the model is not applicable to the chosen scenario.

     Returns
     -------